secrettoad/divina/README.md

 ## Main Features
 Here are just a few of the things that divina does well:

-  - Abstraction of all necessary configuration of an experiment, from feature selection and engineering to target transformations and confidence intervals, is abstracted to a single JSON file for ease of consumption and ease of transparency.
+  - Abstraction of all necessary configuration of a pipeline, from feature selection and engineering to target transformations and confidence intervals, is abstracted to a single python Pipeline object that follows the scikit interface for ease of consumption and ease of transparency.
   - A user-centric, two-way [**interpretation interface**][interpretation] that allows for granular interpretation of models and predictions while also allowing domain experts to override factors.
+(In progress)
   - Abstracted and scalable feature engineering.
-Encoding, interaction, normalization, binning and joining of datasets are handled scalably by the Dask back-end with minimal configuration required by the user.
+Computation is handled scalably by the Dask back-end with minimal configuration required by the user and on the cloud provider of the user's choice by leveraging [Dask Cloud Provider](https://cloudprovider.dask.org/en/latest/)
-  - Simulation of user-defined factors in support of forward-looking, multi-signal and decision-enabling causal forecasts.
+  - Built-in pipeline orchestration tools, such as log collection, task graph synthesis, task parallelization, task automation and artifact tracing leveraging [Prefect](https://www.prefect.io/)
   - Automatic persistence of all experiment artifacts, including models, predictions and validation metrics, to s3 for posterity, traceability and easy integration.